-Good quality work experience can:
+Good quality work experience can help you:

-- understand employer expectations for workers
+- understand what employers look for in workers

 Top tips for getting the most out of work experience: